microsoft/rust-symcrypt/symcrypt-sys/README.md

 Recommended usage is to take advantage of the `symcrypt` crate, which provides safe and rust idiomatic wrappers over the bindings.

 However, If you want to access the bindings directly, you can add `symcrypt-sys` as a dependency in your rust project.

+You must also configure your system to pick up the SymCrypt lib on your machine, please see: [INSTALL.md](https://github.com/microsoft/rust-symcrypt/blob/main/rust-symcrypt/INSTALL.md) for more info.

 In your `Cargo.toml`
 ```Rust